Legal and data protection research writer at TermsFeed.

 Write Your Return and Refund Policy Plainly and Clearly

 Return and Refund Policies should always be written in clear, plain, and easy to understand language.
 Remember that while the policy can protect you, it's also there to service your customers.
 By writing in simple language, you won't limit the number of customers who can understand your requirements.

 You want the maximum number of people to know that you're treating them with fairness.

 Make Your Return and Refund Policy Easy to Find

 You'll want to ensure that your Return and Refund Policy is easy for customers to find.
 That means you won't want to bury it somewhere on page 1,000 in an obscure paragraph.
 Instead, you should place it along with other standard legal documents in a prominent position on your website.

 A typical spot where these kinds of documents are linked to is the website's footer.
-Other places to link to your Return and Refund Policy are your checkout page and your confirmation email.

 Here's how HVAC Parts Shop links to its Return and Refund Policy in the footer of its website: